 Notices have been sent to Baba Hira Singh Bhattal Institute of Engineering and Technology (Sangrur), Beant College of Engineering and Technology (Gurdaspur), Institute of Management and Information Technology (Malout), Giani Zail Singh Campus College of Engineering and Technology (Bathnda) and Shaheed Bhagat Singh State Technical Campus (Ferozepur).
 The AICTE has warned that these colleges run the risk of having their approval stripped from them.

-- G B Pant college barred from admitting students
+- GB Pant college barred from admitting students this year

 Following this, the Punjab Technical University (PTU) had issued a notification that only colleges fulfilling AICTE norms will be granted affiliation for the year 2016-17.